Curry tree: Distribution and habitat

 It has been introduced to the Andaman Islands, Christmas Island, Fiji, Java, the Laccadive Islands, the Maldives, the Nicobar Islands and Sumatra.
 It has also been introduced to Queensland, Australia, where it is classed as an environmental weed.

 Commercial plantations have been established in India, Australia and Costa del Sol in Spain.

 Cultivation

 It grows best in well-drained soil that does not dry out, in areas with full sun or partial shade, preferably away from the wind.
 Growth is more robust when temperatures are at least 18 C.

 Etymology and common names

-The word "curry" is borrowed from the Tamil word kari (கறி, literally "blackened"), the name of the plant associated with the perceived blackness of the tree's leaves.
+The word 'curry' is borrowed from the Tamil word kari ('spiced sauce' or 'meat').
+The name of the plant in Tamil is also sometimes associated with the perceived blackness of the tree's leaves ('karuveppilai', meaning dark leaves), though the English word curry stems from its use in spiced dishes.
 The records of the leaves being utilized are found in Tamil literature dating back to the 1st and 4th centuries CE.
 Britain had spice trades with the ancient Tamil region.
 It was introduced to England in the late 16th century..

 The species Bergera koenigii was first published by Carl Linnaeus in Mantissa Plantarum vol.2 on page 563 in 1767.